d101tm/tmstats/README.md

 | --makedivisions | if specified, the program computes division boundaries |
 | --nomakedivisions | if specified, the program does not compute division boundaries |

 By default, the program computes division boundaries for District 101, but not for District 4.
-There are various hard-coded points in the program to adjust the District 101 boundaries to put Gilroy into Division A and to put Rancho San Antonio into Division E to make it contiguous.
+There are various hard-coded points in the program to adjust the District 101 boundaries to put Gilroy into Division A and to put Rancho San Antonio into Division B to make it contiguous.

 ### allstats.py ###